benrosenberg/benrosenberg.github.io/posts/README.md

 ./update.sh
 ```

 [^1]: For some reason, trying to throw `stdin` into one of the files being used within the `perl` command causes the file to become empty.
-Not completely sure why.
-Since I was doing two replacements, I decided to just bounce `index.html` back and forth and avoid a call to `mv`, but it doesn't really matter.
+Not completely sure why..
-[^2]: Same thing here, but I used `mv` since there's only one call to `cat`.
+[^2]: Same thing here.
 [^3]: It would be nice if `cat` syntax allowed for `cat index.html "<hr>" README.html > tmp.html`.

 ### `tree` license